rotub/rotub.github.io/_posts/2015-03-06-moved-to-jekyll.markdown

 **Cleaned up**

 I have removed a lot of old posts.
-I hand-picked posts to keep and have archived the resst where they are not publicly accessible.
+I hand-picked posts to keep and have archived the rest.
+They are not publicly accessible.

 **Using Jekyll**